AI, Microsoft 365 Managed IT & Compliance Automation for Mortgage Companies - Encompass, Interfaces & Cybersecurity | MWS Blog

 Single-family mortgage originations are projected to hit $2.2 trillion in 2026, an 8% increase over 2025.
 That growth isn't evenly distributed.
 The lenders capturing it are the ones whose systems process loans faster, with fewer errors, at lower cost per file.

 The difference between a 30-day close and a 45-day close isn't staff size.
 It's how well your data moves between systems.
-When your LOS, CRM, pricing engine, and compliance tools share data automatically, every loan moves faster.
+When your loan origination system, customer relationship management platform, pricing engine, and compliance tools share data automatically, every loan moves faster.
 When they don't, your team fills the gaps with manual work that slows everything down.

 Data optimization means catching these issues at the point of entry.
 Validation rules on your borrower portal reject incomplete applications before they reach your processor.
 Field-level checks compare entered data against credit bureau records in real time.

-Most mortgage lenders have duplicate borrower records scattered across their LOS, CRM, and servicing platforms.
+Most mortgage lenders have duplicate borrower records scattered across their loan origination system, customer relationship management platform, and servicing platforms.
 The same borrower exists as three different entries because each system created its own record independently.

 Deduplication tools match records across systems using Social Security numbers, phone numbers, and email addresses.
 Clean records mean accurate reporting, better compliance, and a borrower experience that doesn't ask the same questions twice.